tomschr/xml-format-action/README.md

 This GitHub Action takes care of:

 * Installs the `xmlformat-ruby` package.
-* Formats your XML files.
+* Investigates what files are integrated in the commit.
 * Optionally lets you set a configuration file.
+If it's a remote address, it will download the config file automatically.
 * Optionally, define a list of excluding files.
+* Optionally, lets you define a list of allowed file extensions.

-The GitHub Action **does not**:

-* Commits the changed XML files automatically
+The GitHub Action **does not** commits and pushes the changed XML files automatically.
-* Pushes the commit automatically

 ## Use case: Reformatting XML files